RocketSoftware/rocket-mvbasic/docs/usage/Debugging.md

 There are 2 methods to debug a BASIC program file: debugging without a launch file and debugging with a launch file.

-Before debugging, the BASIC program file must be compiled first.
+Before debugging, open the BASIC program first.

 ### Debugging without a launch file